Chromatic splitting for the $K(2)$-local sphere at $p=2$: Introduction

 \begin{conjintro}[Strong Chromatic Splitting Conjecture] This map out of the wedge of spheres induces an equivalence

 \end{conjintro}

 The conjecture is known to hold for $n=1$ if $p\geq 2$ and for $n=2$ if $p\geq 3$ (\cite{behse2}, \cite{GoerssSplit}, \cite{shimyab}).
-However, the results of \cite{Paper5} already implies that \fullref{conj:strong} does not hold when $n=p=2$ and \fullref{thm:main} makes this completely precise.
-We note that although \fullref{conj:strong} does not hold at $p=2$, there is no evidence that it should fail at odd primes, or at least when $p$ is large with respect to $n$
+However, the results of \cite{Paper5} already implies that \Cref{conj:strong} does not hold when $n=p=2$ and \Cref{thm:main} makes this completely precise.
+We note that although \Cref{conj:strong} does not hold at $p=2$, there is no evidence that it should fail at odd primes, or at least when $p$ is large with respect to $n$.
+When $p=2$, our computations at $n=2$ beckon a reformulation of the Strong Chromatic Splitting Conjecture.
+We refer the reader to \cite[Section 5.6]{BarthelBeaudry} for a discussion on this topic.

 We can also write down a weaker form of the conjecture, which holds for all $p$ and $n\leq 2$; that is, for all cases where we've been able to check.

 \begin{conjintro}[Weak Chromatic Splitting Conjecture] If $X$ is the $p$-completion of a finite spectrum, the map $L_{n-1}X \to L_{n-1}L_{K(n)}X$ is a split inclusion. \end{conjintro}